codelingo/docs/docs/clql.md

 ### Comparison

 The comparison operators >, <, ==, >=, and <= are available for floats and ints.
-We can query all int literals above negative 3 like so:
+The following finds all int literals above negative 3:
 ```
 <cs.int_lit:
-  value: >-3
+  value: > -3
 ```

 <br />

 ### Regex

 Any string property can be queried with regex.
-We can find all methods with names longer than 25 characters like so:
+The following finds methods with names longer than 25 characters:

 ```
 <cs.method: